 Set at the Jacksonville Shooting Sports Complex, these annual free festivities and fireworks are back for another year, complete with a full lineup of live music, activities for the kiddos and lots of eats and drinks.
 Gates open at 5 p.m. and fireworks start at 9 p.m.
 Click here for more info.

-If you've got a busy Fourth on the books, but still want to cap it off with a fantastic fireworks display, this one's for you.
+If you've got a busy Fourth on the books and want to kick it off right, this one's for you.
 Break out the blankets and head to River Center (behind Holland Chapel Church) to get your fix.
+Music, food and activities for the kids start at 6 p.m.
 The show starts at dark, or about 9 p.m.
 Click here for more info.